agster27/unpackerr.github.io/docs/install/docker.md

 ```

 :::warning Data Mount
-The `/data` or `/downloads` mount you use for starr apps should be set the same for unpackerr.
+The `/data` or `/downloads` mount you use for Starr apps should be set the same for Unpackerr.
 Using the same mount path keeps consistency and makes troubleshooting Unpackerr easier.
+Most importantly, it allows Unpackerr to find your files.

-This means that if you mount `/mnt/HostDownloads:/downloads` on your starr apps you should
+This means that if you mount `/mnt/storage/downloads:/downloads` on your Starr apps you should
-also mount `/mnt/HostDownloads:/downloads` on your unpackerr container.
+also mount `/mnt/storage/downloads:/downloads` on your Unpackerr container.
 If you mount
-`/mnt/user/data:/data` on your starr apps, mount the same path on Unpackerr.
+`/mnt/user/data:/data` on your Starr apps, mount the same path on Unpackerr.
 **Make sure Unpackerr can find the downloads in the same place that Sonarr and Radarr find them.**
 :::

 ## Docker Example with config file

 - Copy the [example config file](https://github.com/Unpackerr/unpackerr/blob/main/examples/unpackerr.conf.example)
-  from the repo.
+  from the repo, or [generate one](https://notifiarr.com/unpackerr.php).
 - Then grab the image from docker hub and run it using an overlay for the config file's directory.
 - The config file must be at `/config/unpackerr.conf`.
 - Recommend bind-mounting `/config` as an app-data directory.
 Example Follows.